4D limit of melting crystal model and its integrable structure: Bilinear equations

-It is remarkable that these bilinear equations survive the 4D limit.
-Let us set the parameters $q,Q$ and the coupling constants $\bst$ to the $R$-dependent form shown in (\ref{qQ-4Dlimit}) and (\ref{t-T-relation}), and transform the variables $x_1,\ldots,x_N$ to new variables $X_1,\ldots,X_N$ as \beqnn x_j = e^{R(X_j-\hbar/2)},\quad j = 1,\ldots,N. \eeqnn Note that we have slightly modified the relation (\ref{x-X-relation}) between $x$ and $X$ for convenience of the subsequent consideration.
+These bilinear equations turn out to survive the 4D limit.
+Let us set the parameters $q,Q$ and the coupling constants $\bst$ to the $R$-dependent form shown in (\ref{qQ-4Dlimit}) and (\ref{t-T-rel}), and transform the variables $x_1,\ldots,x_N$ to new variables $X_1,\ldots,X_N$ as \beq x_j = e^{RX_j},\quad j = 1,\ldots,N. \eeq Note that this transformation takes essentially the same form as the relation (\ref{x-X-rel}) between $x$ and $X$ in the 4D limit of the quantum spectral curve.
 As $R \to 0$ under these $R$-dependent transformations, $Z(\bst,x_1,\ldots,x_N)$ converges to a function of the form